Re: What is the Gamsat Exam Structure?

 Hints and tips for Section I

-- Balance your time between reading the stimuli and answering the questions
+- Organise your time between reading and answering the questions.

 - Use a process of elimination to answer questions (i.e. it is much easier to ask yourself what is wrong with each answer versus which answer is the correct answer)

-Section II consists of two extended response-style questions which you are required to complete within 60 minutes.
-You also have 5 minutes reading time.
-In Section II, you are provided with two sets of 5 quotes, and asked to write an extended piece of writing in response to each set of quotes.
-Most people will write an argumentative essay and/ or a reflective essay for this section, but theoretically, you could write anything (i.e. a short story, journal article etc.).
-You are essentially being assessed on your ability to formulate an argument and compose an extended piece of writing.
+You are provided with two sets of 5 quotes and asked to write an extended piece of writing in response to each set of quotes.
+Most people will write an argumentative essay and/or a reflective essay for this section.

 Hints and tips for Section II